meaning

 semantic space · lipamanka

-Many people also use "kin" at the end (or, less commonly, the beginning) to modify the whole thing, similar to the English word "also." kin generally lacks a noun or transitive meaning for most speakers.
+Many people also use "kin" at the end (or, less commonly, the beginning) to modify the whole sentence, similar to the English word "also." kin generally lacks a noun or transitive meaning for most speakers.
 If it is used in these positions, it may be similar to "alsoness" and "to make something also."

-pu verbatim
+pu definition

 - PARTICLE (emphasis, emotion or confirmation)